 Sweet Briar's K-3 teacher, Katie Dahly, said she leaned on Johnson in her first years of teaching at the small school, from working with students in several grades to getting to know the local families.

-She and Johnson pointed to a "strong, motivating, supportive" school board helping to bolster the rural school and allow the teachers to continue their education.
-Both Johnson and Dahly hold master's degrees.
+She and Johnson both credit a "strong, motivating, supportive" school board helping to bolster the rural school and allow the teachers to continue their education.
+Dahly holds a master's degree in differentiated education.

 Sweet Briar has seen growing enrollment in recent years — a record 22 students this year.
 Sweet Briar School Board President Travis Wolf said enrollment will likely plateau for the near future.